Learn Other Ways to Exit Your Business

 “Wait and See” Buy-Sell Agreements Offer Maximum Security and Flexibility to Small Business Shareholders

-Depending on how they are constructed, wait and see agreements can give a purchase option to the remaining shareholders, allowing them to buy the departing members’ shares themselves if they choose, but also allowing them to decline and have the business itself buy the departing members’ shares.
-These agreements can also give the business itself the first option to purchase the shares.
+Depending on how they are structured, wait-and-see agreements can give the remaining shareholders a purchase option, allowing them to buy the departing members’ shares themselves if they choose, or to decline and have the business itself buy them.
+These agreements can also give the business itself the option to purchase the shares first.
 If shareholders purchase the stock personally, they will increase their ownership stake in the business.
-If the company purchases the shares, then each remaining shareholder will continue to own a proportionate number of shares in the business.
+If the company purchases the shares, each remaining shareholder will continue to own a proportionate share of the business.

-Wait and see agreements are beneficial for several reasons.
-For the departing shareholder, they offer the security of knowing there will be a buyer for their shares and arguments over price will not be an issue.
+Wait-and-see agreements are beneficial for several reasons.
+For the departing shareholder, they offer the security of knowing there will be a buyer for their shares, and arguments over price will not be an issue.
 The agreements also offer flexibility for the remaining shareholders, allowing them to decide whether they want to buy the shares themselves and increase their ownership in the business or simply allow the business to buy the stock.
-Wait and see agreements also give the remaining shareholders the security of knowing that an unwanted third party will not buy the shares and gain an ownership stake in the business.
+Wait-and-see agreements also give the remaining shareholders the reassurance that an unwanted third party will not buy the shares and gain an ownership stake in the business.

-- The agreement must be a bonafide business agreement.
+1. The agreement must be a bona fide business agreement.

-These conditions prevent partners/shareholders from using buy-sell agreements as a way to transfer business ownership to family members while avoiding paying a gift tax.
+These conditions prevent partners/shareholders from using buy-sell agreements to transfer business ownership to family members without paying gift tax.

-Wait and see agreements can be constructed in many ways.
-It is important to see an experienced business law attorney who has dealt with them before, since there is no “set in stone” way of how the agreements must be constructed.
-A knowledgeable business law attorney will be able to walk you through the many options and implications that may arise with the different approaches to constructing a wait and see buy-sell agreement.
+Wait-and-see agreements can be constructed in many ways.
+It is important to see an experienced business law attorney who has dealt with them before, since there is no “set in stone” way to construct the agreements.
+A knowledgeable business law attorney will be able to walk you through the many options and implications that may arise with the different approaches to constructing a wait-and-see buy-sell agreement.

 Fredrick P. Niemann, Esq. has over 30 years of experience as a business law attorney.
-He has constructed various types of buy-sell agreements for all types of businesses.
-If you have any questions relating to a buy-sell agreement or your business, please give him a call toll-free at (855) 376-5291 or email him at fniemann@hnlawfirm.com.
+He has drafted various types of buy-sell agreements for businesses of all sizes.
+If you have any questions relating to a buy-sell agreement or your business, please give him a call at (732) 863-9900 or email him at fniemann@hnlawfirm.com.
 He welcomes your inquiries and will meet with you to explain your options.

 Written by Fredrick P. Niemann, Esq. of Hanlon Niemann & Wright, a New Jersey Business Law Attorney